 July 9, 2015.
 Canton, Massachusetts.
-Director tells two advocates she still shocks disabled clients with FDA-uncleared devices
+Glenda Crookes Executive Director of Applied Behavioral Analysis (ABA's) extremely painful electric skin shock torture meets ABA Leaks advocates Persico and Rosenthal and says she still shocks her disabled clients with FDA-uncleared devices.

 "In 2010, Disability Rights International (DRI) submitted an urgent appeal to the United Nations, which presented evidence that the use of shock devices at JRC constitutes nothing less than torture.
 Two subsequent UN Special Rapporteurs on Torture agreed with us that the abuses rise to the level of torture under international law, and both have asked the United States State Department to investigate JRC.
 This request was forwarded to the Justice Department and an investigation is ongoing."
 See Eric Matthews of DRI in Transcript of Proceedings (2014, p.
 166) of the U. S. Food and Drug Administration's Neurological Devices Panel Shock Ban Meeting.